 You likely know about the dish of beer trick.
 Leave a bowl of beer, and you’ll have a plethora of the drunken suckers come morning.
 (Sounds like a few lounge lizards I once knew.)

-Other slug attractions are planks of old wood between your plants and citrus rinds and human hair, which they get all gnarled up in.
-I’m not sure about the strength of your stomach, but waking up to dozens of slimy slugs to toss (toss where?) is nauseating right up there with slug collecting after dark.
+Other slug attractions are planks of old wood between your plants, citrus rinds, and human hair, which they get all gnarled up in.
+I’m not sure about the strength of your stomach, but waking up to dozens of slimy slugs to toss (toss where?) is nauseating, right up there with slug collecting after dark.
 I’ll pass.

 Call me squeamish…